swiateks/CodeQuality/labs/lab02.md

              }
          }
    ```
-7. Save and commit the file
+6. Save and commit the file
-8. The code is updated with a check in the printLength() method that makes sure the string is not empty using the apache commons StringUtils.isNotEmpty() method.
+7. The code is updated with a check in the printLength() method that makes sure the string is not empty using the (str != null && !"".equals(str)) checks.
-9. Only if the string is not empty the length() method of the string is called, else it prints the message Empty string to console.
+8. Only if the string is not empty the length() method of the string is called, else it prints the message Empty string to console.